CentOS-PaaS-SIG/linchpin/docs/source/installation.rst

 Virtual Environments and SELinux
 ````````````````````````````````

-When using a virtualenv with SELinux enabled, LinchPin may fail due to an error related to with the libselinux-python libraries.
+When using a virtualenv with SELinux enabled, LinchPin may fail due to an error related to the libselinux-python libraries.
 This is because the libselinux-python binary needs to be enabled in the Virtual Environment.
 Because this library affects the filesystem, it isn't provided as a standard python module via pip.
 The RPM must be installed, then a symlink must occur.

 .. code-block:: bash